Taupo Borough Council v Birnie

 Taupo Borough Council v Birnie [1978] 2 NZLR 397 is a cited case in New Zealand regarding liability for loss of profits due to negligence.

 Background

-The Birnie's owned a motel in Taupo.
+The Birnies owned a motel in Taupō.
 As a result of repeated floodings at the motel, there was a substantial loss of income, which ultimately led to the motel later being sold at a mortgagee sale.

 The flooding was the result of works by the local council, which resulted in the culverts not being able to handle the water, causing the flooding at the motel.

 Held

 The Court awarded damages against the council.